MYSanghvi/Pok-Quiz-Trainer-in-Training/README.md

-# Pokemon Quiz - Trainer In Training ⚡
+# PokeMommy - Gotta train 'em all ⚡

-A small Pokémon quiz where you guess the Pokémon from its image or silhouette.
+A full-featured Pokémon quiz app covering all 151 Generation 1 Pokémon (for now).

 Originally created to train my expecting wife so that when our future little Pokémon Trainer arrives, the Pokédex knowledge in this house is already strong.